-While only a subset of the server settings are available through the Replication Console, all of the Double-Take Availability server settings are accessible through the get and set commands.
+While only a subset of the server settings are available through the Replication Console for Linux, all of the Carbonite Availability server settings are accessible through the get and set commands.
 See Server settings for a complete list of the server settings.